 Decades later, they still haven’t replaced the sign.
 I took this picture a few weeks ago:

-Earlier last year, I also wandered over to the house where the "Maus family" lived, according to the book.
-I was looking for a particular address, 63-12, which was clearly legible in this drawing:
+Earlier last year, I also wandered over to the house where the “Maus family” lived, according to the book.
+I was looking for a particular address, 63-12 Carlton Street in Rego Park, an address that is clearly legible in this drawing: